PepScribe

 • The majority of BPC-157 research uses the injection route; oral data is a smaller subset.

-• In any form, BPC-157 is FDA Category 2 and not legally compoundable in the US; gray-market product risk is the same for capsules and injectables.
+• In any form, BPC-157 is not an FDA-approved drug and is not currently on FDA’s 503A Bulks List; gray-market product risk is the same for capsules and injectables.

 Why do most peptides fail when taken orally?